-In company, they stood silently together, standing defensively.
-Together, he murmured, or the sea murmured, ceaselessly rocking them, of places he'd seen and the ways he had found himself in them.
+In company, they stood silently together.
+Together, he murmured the word, or the sea murmured, ceaselessly rocking them, of places he'd seen and the ways he had found himself in them.
 She liked his ginger eyes which had the look of plunderers, but he did not plunder her, only entered gently as if seeking shelter.

-'I don't know what your mother would have said.
-I promised her I'd look out for you.
-No good will come of this, you mark my words,' the aunt's voice floated above them.
+'I just want to look out for you.
+I'm just glad your father isn't here to see it.
+No good will come of this, you mark my words,' her mother's voice floated above her.

 He was as steady as a rock in all his adventuring.
 They were married on April the 1st, 'All Fools' Day,' the only couple at church, the priest quizzical.
-Her aunt wore her usual hat.
+The church had a mooring ring on its wall from the sea was a mile inland.
+Her mother wore her usual hat.
+Ariel took her pillow from her bed and followed him across the rich grass, the clean sand, through the longshore drift and out to sea.